mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *the privilege of a lifetime is being who you are.*
+> *there is no substitute for hard work, 23 or 24 hours a day. and there is no substitute for patience and acceptance.*

 </div>
 <!-- quote-end -->